-Where there is an increase in estrogen will help figure out whether the tumor is a Leydig cell tumor because Ledyg cell tumors do not increase the estrogen level.
+Where there is an increase in estrogen, it will help figure out whether the tumor is a Leydig cell tumor because Ledyg cell tumors do not increase the estrogen level.

-May want to do a biopsy (obtain a tissue sample which will then be studied under a microscope) or a fine-needle aspiration or FNA (a hollow needle is inserted into the mass and a small sample is withdrawn for microscopic examination) to determine the cause of the testicular tumor and whether it I benign or malignant.
+You may want to do a biopsy (obtain a tissue sample which will then be studied under a microscope) or a fine-needle aspiration or FNA (a hollow needle is inserted into the mass, and a small piece is withdrawn for microscopic examination) to determine the cause of the testicular tumor and whether it I benign or malignant.
 Lastly, your veterinarian…

-May also want to take an ultrasound of the abdamon and testicles to get a better idea as the size and the placement, along with the actual shape of the testes inside of the body.
-The total cost of diagnosing your dog with seminoma will usually run around $500 to $1250 dollars.
+You may also want to take an ultrasound of the abdomen and testicles to get a better idea of the size and placement, along with the actual shape of the testes inside the body.
+The total cost of diagnosing your dog with seminoma will usually run around $500 to 1250 dollars.

 Treatment of seminoma in dogs

-After your veterinarian has diagnosed your dog with seminoma they will look towards treating the cancer.
-This is usually done simply by surgical removal of the testicular tumor since it doesn’t usually spread to other organs.
-In cases like these, surgical castration tends to be relatively inexpensive considering the alternatives.
+After your veterinarian has diagnosed your dog with seminoma, they will look towards treating the cancer.
+This is usually done simply by surgically removing the testicular tumor since it doesn’t usually spread to other organs.
+In cases like these, surgical castration tends to be relatively inexpensive, considering the alternatives.